This page addresses some of the typical questions

 hours, all of which are spent outside so please check

-your clothing accordingly.
-Please plan on wearing
+accordingly.
+Please plan on wearing close-toed shoes

 Please, no fur.
 Should our dogs see you wearing fur,